 Dies irae lll

 The end of the journey, through the tunnel and into “the perpetual light” and peace.
-There is a meeting, “I am the enemy you killed, my friend” and reconciliation “Let us sleep now …”
+There is a meeting, and reconciliation.

 A while after completing the series, I saw a documentary which included aerial photographs of Ypres and the surrounding area.
 I was stunned by the images: gashes in the landscape, craters, lines of trenches and piles of rubble – as they were also in my sketchbook, drawn in charcoal as I had listened to the music.
 Benjamin Britten had put these images into music, and I had found them.